libretro/libretro-database/README.md

 # Contributions

 A vast majority of the database's game information originates from routine imports from upstream data groups (No-Intro, Redump, TOSEC, GameTDB, etc).
-General best practice for corrections or additions is for a contributor to go through the channels/process of the relevant upstream group, because a "fix" to Libretro's copy of their database would be overwritten and lost with the next import from upstream.
+General best practice for corrections or additions is for a contributor to go through the channels/process of the relevant upstream group.
 Upstream changes made by the database groups will eventually be imported to the Libretro databases.
+A  "fix" to Libretro's copy of the database would be overwritten and lost with the next import from upstream.

-In cases where the Libretro `.dat` in question is created and maintained by Libretro, github contributions are acceptable.
+In cases where the `.dat` in question is created and maintained by Libretro, github contributions are acceptable.
 Refer to the [repository contents list](#repository-contents) above and to github Histories for information about which libretro databases are applicable for github contributions.

+# Databases and RetroArch Thumbnails

+Currently there is no automatic process for syncing libretro [thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails#libretro-thumbnails) image filenames to database game name updates.
+Databases can assign a game name (aka playlist item name or displayed game title) based on game file's checksum, but thumbnails are only assigned based on name-matching (game name or the ROM filename, with some [flexibility](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails).

 # Integrations